 The Death Of Lord Rama

-He summoned all of his and his brother’s sons, handed over his kingdom, and walked straight to the Saryu River.
-When Rama arrived at the river, he went to the deepest section of the river and disappeared completely.
-In essence, Lord Rama, too, took Jal Samadhi like his brother, Lakshmana.
+He called all of his and his brother’s sons, handed over his kingdom, and walked straight to the Saryu River.
+When Lord Rama arrived at the river, he went to the deepest section of the river and took a dip.